aerisweather/osn-2017/README.md

 Then simply run
 ```
-npm run deploy
+$ npm run deploy
 ```
 and CloudFormation will create all the necessary AWS resources.

 You can also take a look at our open source [deploy-cloud-formation](https://github.com/aerisweather/deploy-cloud-formation) tool, for simplified CF deployments.
-We also have a [deploy-lambda-function](https://github.com/aerisweather/node-deploy-lambda-function) tool for bundling and configuring lambda functions.
+We also have a [node-deploy-lambda-function](https://github.com/aerisweather/node-deploy-lambda-function) tool for bundling and configuring node lambda functions.

 ### CloudWatch Events